Montenegro Company Formation

 Residency: Company formation doesn’t automatically grant you residency in Montenegro.
 If you plan to live and work in Montenegro, you’ll need to apply for a separate residency permit.
 This can often be facilitated through company ownership.

-In conclusion, forming a company in Montenegro can be a strategic move for non-residents seeking a favorable tax environment, access to European markets, and a relatively straightforward business setup process.
+In conclusion, forming a company in Montenegro can be a strategic move for non-residents seeking a favourable tax environment, access to European markets, and a relatively straightforward business setup process.
 However, thorough research, professional advice, and careful planning are essential for success.
 The potential rewards, particularly the low tax rates and growing economy, make Montenegro an increasingly attractive option for international entrepreneurs.

 What are the benefits of forming a company in Montenegro as a non-resident?